Alex-Liang01/Capstone-Synthetic-Data/documents/Data Fidelity Multiple Iteration Results.md

 Overall, the CTGAN method needs a large sample size in order to accurately transfer over the association between categories with high cardinality with it performing quite poorly at smaller sample sizes of 10,000 rows.
 The TVAE method is quite inconsistent when sampling synthetic datasets from a trained synthesizer with the whisker's of it's boxplots often being very wide especially at low and moderate dependencies making it unreliable if the dataset that needs to be synthesized has columns with multiple high cardinality features with low or moderate association.

 ## Machine Learning Fidelity Boxplots
+Boxplots were used on the MAE from the prediction on ratings using random forest regression each of the different datasets to see if the variance of CTGAN, and TVAE is too large to be used.
+The real correlation from the dataset the synthetic datasets were trained on are in Orange to compare the performance of the synthetic datasets to the real dataset.

 ### Simulated Data from Marginal Distributions
 <img width="710" alt="image" src="https://github.com/user-attachments/assets/2e65213c-c625-4d7e-a4d6-c19f711b30d3" />